frenb/accelent/core.md

 two changes: (1) let's make the font smaller for the prompt output.
 (2) double-clicking on the output should create a new "Output" tab with the output, and named "TAB_NAME Output"

-We will add new functionality. when two nodes in the graph are connected, then the output of the starting node becomes the input for the node its connected to, and the output content is used to replace the text "INPUT" in the receiving node.

 What's missing still is that we're not copying the output of the previous node to a new field "input" that we add to the receiving end of the connector.